 “Incognito takes my photography in a completely different direction.
-From the clarity and simplicity of Black, to the chaotic, vibrant and expressive behaviours hidden beneath the surface.
-While this series also shares a unique view of the underwater world, it is less about appreciating the individual animals and more about celebrating the vitality of life.
+From the clarity and simplicity of Black, to the chaos, vibrant colours and expressive behaviours hidden beneath the sea.
+While this series also shares a unique view of the underwater world, it is less about appreciating the individual animals and more about celebrating the vividness of life.
 In this context, recognition of species is superseded by the representation of speed, direction and movement.

 Incognito upholds my signature rule, that all images are photographed under natural light while using a single breath.
 This allows observation and documentation of behaviours that are often disturbed by imposing equipment.
 The series is created using slow shutter speeds, which enable the viewer to sense what the animal does and how fast it moves, while potentially noticing something they may have never seen before.
 This technique injects still photographs with movement, providing a unique and intriguing viewpoint.